Achievable logoAchievable logo

 ATP stores:

-• Muscle ATP stores are limited and depleted rapidly.
+• Muscle ATP stores are limited and are depleted quickly.

 • Full resynthesis of ATP occurs within 3 to 5 minutes during recovery.